Zwidek/microservice/README.md

 Here is example of microservice

 To run app just type in terminal
-> "docker compose up -d"  (must be downloaded docker before) then you have to log in into pgAdmin and create server (host: postgres name: root, password: root) with 2 databases ( customer and fraud)
+> "docker compose up -d"
+then you have to run pgAdmin and create server (host: postgres name: root, password: root) with 2 databases ( customer and fraud)
 After this, you can enjoy, and start applications.
 If you want to run more services - just change port and go!

-Here is also used load balancer - in short, CustomerApp hits to FreudApp, if you run FreudApp on multiple ports, you

-will notice in console, how request spreads between app.
+I used load balancer - in short, CustomerApp hits to FreudApp, if you run FreudApp on multiple ports, you will notice in console, how request spreads between app.

 Changes: